 Message from the Director

-The surface of the Earth is covered with the atmosphere, oceans, and land, and preserving this surface environment of the Earth is indispensable for creating a sustainable human society.
-However, human activity has caused changes in the climate, including not only rising average temperatures but also an increase in extreme weather events, rising sea levels, and damage to ecosystems and food production.
+The surface of the Earth is covered with the atmosphere, oceans, and land, and preserving these environments is indispensable for creating a sustainable human society.
+However, human activities have caused significant changes in the climate, including rising average temperatures, frequent extreme weather events, sea-level rise, and damage to ecosystems and food production.

-The international framework for climate change countermeasures, the Paris Agreement, has been adopted, and countries around the world are required to further measures to reduce greenhouse gas emissions.
-Japan has also pledged to pursue net-zero greenhouse gas emissions by 2050 and has adopted a “Climate Emergency Declaration” as a national effort.
+In 2015, the Paris Agreement—an international framework for climate change mitigation—was adopted, calling on countries around the world to further accelerate efforts to reduce greenhouse gas emissions.
+Japan set a goal of achieving net-zero greenhouse gas emissions by 2050 and adopted a national “Climate Emergency Declaration.”

-We, the Earth System Division, as a group of professional researchers in the field of global environmental conservation, will contribute with the latest scientific knowledge to overcome the climate emergency and realize a sustainable global environment.
+As the Earth System Division, we turn commitment into action and science into solutions.
+Dedicated to advancing scientific studies that contribute to global environmental conservation, we apply the latest scientific knowledge to help overcome the climate emergency and realize a sustainable global environment.

-We will share our research activities and results more promptly and more widely than ever before.
-Our scientific findings and data will be actively disseminated to international frameworks such as the United Nations Framework Convention on Climate Change (UNFCCC) and the Intergovernmental Panel on Climate Change (IPCC).
-Through the above activities, we will keep contributing to the realization of a sustainable global environment and human society.
+Our research activities and findings will be disseminated more rapidly and broadly than ever before.
+Scientific insights and data are also actively supplied to international frameworks such as the United Nations Framework Convention on Climate Change (UNFCCC) and the Intergovernmental Panel on Climate Change (IPCC).

 Hiroshi TANIMOTO